ugoani/SpeechTranscriber/README.md

 - Ensure you have a stable internet connection for the Google Web Speech API to work.
 - The script handles audio files longer than 60 seconds by splitting them into smaller chunks before transcription.

+## Acknowledgments

+This project was created with the assistance of AI.